Tax exemption for a virtual Christmas party?

 Exempt benefit in kind

 You’re probably familiar with the tax exemption which applies to employer-paid-for annual parties and similar annual events.
 It allows you to put on, say, a Christmas party for your staff without it counting as a taxable benefit in kind where the cost per head is no more than £150.
-However, this year social distancing because of coronavirus has played havoc with seasonal festivities.
+However, in recent years, coronavirus has played havoc with seasonal festivities and we’ve all had to think outside the box a little…

 It’s virtually a party, right?